Israel holds breath for verdict on soldier who killed Palestinian

 TEL AVIV — Israel held its breath Wednesday for the verdict in the trial of a young soldier accused of fatally shooting a wounded and immobilized Palestinian assailant in Hebron — a case that has divided opinion and triggered protests.

-The footage, aired by some local media, drew international attention to the shooting, which came amid a wave of Palestinian stabbings.
-The Palestinian killed by Arazia had attempted to stab an Israeli solider.
+The footage, aired by some local media, drew international attention to the March 24, 2016 shooting, which came amid a wave of Palestinian stabbings.
+The Palestinian victim had attempted to stab an Israeli solider.

 Azaria, who was 19 at the time, says he acted to prevent further danger but was charged with manslaughter and put on trial in a military court.